-Advanced software is used to store & process incoming sensor data and activate hardware.
+Advanced software is used to store and process the incoming sensor data and activate the hardware.
 The use of algorithm-based machine learning and artificial intelligence is on the rise, enabling vehicles themselves to ‘decide’ how to behave in various situations.
 Needless to say, ADAS plays an important role in the development of autonomous cars.

 Depending on the specific ADAS, the actuator executes the decisions made by the system, e.g. to provide information on the in-vehicle display, or to control the engine and steering in the case of adaptive cruise control or lane keeping assistance.